gevans22/svg_icon_server/README.md

 <h3> An Node.JS map icon SVG server designed for use in CartoCSS point-file:url()'s. </h3> <br>
 <p> Usage: <br>
-The site uses a restful API to return the SVG files using the following syntax. <br> <br>
+The site uses a RESTful API to return the SVG files using the following syntax. <br> <br>
 /:iconType/:borderColorName/:fillColorName <br>
 - This syntax uses <a href='http://www.december.com/html/spec/colorsvg.html'> svg named colors </a> <br> <br>
 Example: <a href='/star/grey/black'> /star/grey/black </a> <br> <br>